Which is the best virtualisation software? A comparison

 Microsoft’s Hyper-V Manager is part of Windows Server 2008 and newer versions.
 The virtualisation software enables virtual machine (VM) management on Windows 10 Enterprise, Pro and Education editions.
 The VM program can be used free of charge, although a Windows 10 license may apply.

-Hyper-V Manager is used to manage Hyper-V hosts and virtual machines.
-These can be local or on remote machines.
-A graphical user interface allows comfortable working with virtual environments from a central platform.
+The Hyper-V Manager is used to manage Hyper-V hosts and virtual machines.
+These can be located locally or on remote machines.
+A graphical user interface enables easy management of virtual environments from a central platform.

 VMware Workstation Pro